-Once the filesystem layers of a container image are all present on the system, they are uncompressed and expanded in a temporary directory created by Sarus for this purpose.
-The various layers are then squashed together, resulting in a flattened image using the squashfs format.
+The image filesystem contents are then squashed together, obtaining a flattened image in the SquashFS format.
 A metadata file is also generated from a subset of the OCI image configuration.
-Flattening the image improves the I/O performance of the container, as detailed below in Root filesystem.
-It also has the benefit of reducing the size of the images on disk, by merging the topmost layer with the underlying ones.
+Squashing the image improves the I/O performance of the container, as detailed below in Root filesystem.